mapo80/DocumentAssemblerSdk/README.md

 **NEW**: Extract required XML schema from existing DOCX templates!
 This feature analyzes your templates and automatically generates the XML structure needed to populate them.

+It now also emits an optional-aware XSD (`result.XsdMarkup` or `result.ToFormattedXsd()`) so you can generate DTOs or validation artifacts that respect `minOccurs`/`maxOccurs` dictated by optional and repeating fields.

 ### Use Cases

 - **Reverse-engineer templates** - Understand what data a template needs